StarkArk/Local_Real_Estate_Analysis/README.md

 #### Last Year Sales

-Most Starter Homes were sold in Thousand Oaks.
-And no Starter Homes were sold in Newbury Park in the 12 months ending August 2024.
+In the last year(Sept23-Aug24) 165 Starter Homes were sold and most were located in Thousand Oaks.
+No Starter Homes were sold in Newbury Park in the 12 months ending August 2024.

 ![Where were the Starter Homes Sold?](Images/starterhomelocation_lastyear.svg)